HumanOsv/NICSall/README.md

 **2)	Install & Running NICSall**

-The program allows NMR parameters using standard electronic structure theory methods to be performed using a wide variety of external quantum chemistry programs, including Gaussian, ADF (work in progress), and Orca (work in progress).
+The NICSall program works through the command-line interface using straightforward instructions.
+NICSall program read parameters from standard NMR shielding computations performed by various external quantum chemistry programs, including Gaussian, ADF (work in progress), and Orca (work in progress).
+Thus, the external program must be available.

-To download the NICSall you need Git installed on your computer.
-If Git is installed use the following command to download the NICSall:
+To download the NICSall, you need Git installed on your computer.
+If Git is installed, use the following command to download the NICSall:

     user$ git clone https://github.com/HumanOsv/NICSall.git